cheblin/AdHoc-protocol/README.md

 # Numeric fields

-AdHoc provide powerful numeric fields annotations that help to provide to the code generator useful information in advance.
+As a protocol creator, you know your digits better than any code generator. **AdHoc** provides annotations - the means to share your knowledge with the generator.
+That knowledge helps the code generator generate optimal code.

- >**Any field with numeric data type with an annotation which name ends with `_` make this field `optional`**
+ >**Annotation which name ends with `_` make field `optional`**

 If the numeric field has random values, uniformly distributed in full it's numeric type range, as noise.